 When God instructed the Israelites to enter the promised land and to drive the Canaanites out, God was concerned about the corrupting influence of the Canaanites on the future nation of Israel.
 We know the story.
 They did not drive the Canaanites out, as they were instructed to do, and the Israelites became corrupted, marrying the Canaanites, adopting Canaanite beliefs and worshiping Canaanite gods.

 We have gone through a generation or more of politics in which a primary Christian goal was to take over American politics and government with a platform of Christian principles.
-We cozied up to the Republican Party, because the Republican platform opposed abortion, among other things, but we also looked the other way at Republican positions that might not be as palatable to God’s kingdom.
+We cozied up to the Republican Party, because the Republican platform opposed abortion, among other things, but we also looked the other way at Republican positions that might not be as harmonious with God’s kingdom.
 In the process, I fear that we have allowed ourselves to become corrupted by partisan politics.

 I believe we have become blinded and desensitized to issues that are near and dear to God’s heart in the process.
 Those issues, among other things, include immigration, concern for the poor, easing racial tensions, and other things.
 We have allowed ourselves to be guided by political platforms, rather than the heart and word of God.
-We have wrapped our faith in the American flag; or worse, we have wrapped our politics in Christian attire, while our hearts do not seem to beat in harmony with God’s heart for things like justice.
+We have wrapped our faith in the American flag – or worse, we have wrapped our politics in Christian attire – while our hearts do not seem to beat in harmony with God’s heart for things like justice.